If you are passionate about Astrophotography, then this article is for you!

 Do remember that with piggybacking photography you can’t get close-ups of relatively smaller ‘deep-sky’ objects such as the Nebula in Taurus, or the Ring Nebula in Lyra constellation.
 The higher magnifying power of a telescope is crucial to obtain clear imaging of these objects!

-With piggyback astrophotography, you can gain valuable insights and lessons that could be helpful later when you indulge in more serious forms of astrophotography.
+With piggyback astrophotography, you can gain valuable insights and lessons that could be helpful later when you indulge in more serious forms.

-For professional astrophotography, you need to have three tools for good astrophotography: A good telescope, an excellent camera, and a good tracking mount.
+For professionals, you need to have three tools for good astrophotography: A good telescope, an excellent camera, and a good tracking mount.
 Some other accessories may be helpful but are not mandatory for this purpose.

 A good telescope is a must for sensational astrophotography.
 However, a lot will depend on the type of photography that you are interested in!
 A large aperture telescope with long focal length will be needed if your focus for photography is on planets or moon.